 I’m not one to make predictions, but it’s widely accepted and painfully obvious that this pandemic will have long-lasting effects on the global economy.

-Production and consumption of goods and services are way down, and they won’t come back instantly when restrictions are lifted.
-Earnings will suffer, businesses will shutter, and jobs will be lost.
+Production and consumption of goods and services dropped way down, and they haven’t come back fully as restrictions are gradually lifted.
+Earnings suffered, businesses shuttered, and jobs were lost.
 Some of the temporary changes in the way we work will be sticky; if you hate commuting and like working in your jammies, that may be a good thing.

 If you had not achieved financial independence before 2020, your path has almost certainly been delayed.
 On the other hand, when you do reach your goals, it will likely be at a lower valuation in the stock market, and sequence of returns risk may be less of an issue than if you had retired in the last year or two.